Frequently Asked Questions.

 What is a TDL?

 The TDL (Trusted Device List) is a database of security-related information collected from equipment manufacturers and exhibitors.
 The TDL database marries manufacturer public-key certificates and serial numbers with location information received from exhibitors.
-TDLs are used by fulfillment entities when generating KDMs against encrypted DCPs and needs to 100% accurate for content to play at cinemas.
+TDLs are used by fulfillment entities when generating KDMs against encrypted DCPs and needs to be 100% accurate for content to play at cinemas.

 What is CopyCat?